Maker’s Space (Main Lab)

 Interior of EnMed Innovation Center with high-tech medical engineering equipment

-The EIC’s woodshop is equipped with a comprehensive array of tools, empowering students to engage in woodworking and craft projects.
+The EIC’s machine shop is equipped with a comprehensive array of tools and equipment, empowering students to work with sheet metal, wood, and metal stock to create their prototypes in-house.
 Whether individuals are seasoned or beginners, this facility provides all the necessary resources and environment to bring creative visions to fruition.

 Library